 Few things to keep in mind about tax exemption in life insurance under Section 80C:

-Life Insurance issued before 31st March 2012: The tax deduction is applicable only for the total premium amounting to a maximum of 20% of the sum assured.
+Life Insurance Policy issued before 31st March 2012: The tax deduction is applicable only for the total premium amounting to a maximum of 20% of the sum assured.

-Life Insurance issued on or after 1st April 2012: The tax deduction is applicable only for the total premium amounting to a maximum of 10% of the sum assured.
+Life Insurance Policy issued on or after 1st April 2012: The tax deduction is applicable only for the total premium amounting to a maximum of 10% of the sum assured.

-Life Insurance issued on or after 1st April 2013: If life insurance is issued on or after April 1, 2013, in the name of any person suffering from a disability as mentioned in section 80U or suffering from an ailment as referred in section 80DDB, the maximum deduction is up to 15% of the sum assured.
+Life Insurance Policy issued on or after 1st April 2013: If life insurance is issued on or after April 1, 2013, in the name of any person suffering from a disability as mentioned in section 80U or suffering from an ailment as referred in section 80DDB, the maximum deduction is up to 15% of the sum assured.

 Moreover, a member of the Hindu Undivided Family (HUF) can also avail the above tax benefits under this section.